Unum launches new Mental Health Pathway

 - Early intervention: Unum’s specialists will identify the support routes appropriate for each individual employee or employer

 - Proactive management and support: The individual or employer or is provided with targeted, personalised resources and rehabilitation aimed at helping the employee stay in or return to work.

 As well as working with individual employees, the Pathway provides resources to help employers improve awareness, build resilience and train key staff in how best to support and improve mental health in the workplace.

 “Just as the mental health of the workforce is an important asset to employers, being in work contributes to good mental health.
 Often line managers lack the knowledge and time needed to support someone with a mental health concern which is why we’re offering these services to both managers and employees.”

 The Pathway is a vital tool in tackling the problem of stress and mental ill-health at work.
 It has been created in line with the Workplace Core Mental Health Standards recommended in the Thriving at Work review.
 The Pathway is endorsed by Unum’s Chief Medical Officer, Dr Syed Zakir Abbas.

-Any employer or employee with a Unum UK Risk policy can access the pathway by emailing email@example.com and be called back by one of our specialist health professionals – including nurses, psychologists and occupational therapists – within 48 hours.
+Any employer or employee with a Unum UK income protection policy* can access the pathway by emailing email@example.com and be called back by one of our specialist health professionals – including nurses, psychologists and occupational therapists – within 48 hours.